 Why Proper Protocol is Important With Dipping Powder Manicures

-Dipping powder manicures (or dip nails) are an acrylic alternative system that utilizes liquid application followed by dipping nails into colored powders to form a protective layer of color overlayed onto natural nails.
+Dipping powder manicures (or dip nails) is an acrylic alternative system that utilizes liquid application followed by dipping nails into colored powders to form a protective layer of color overlayed onto natural nails.

 Are dip nails hygienic?

 When applied properly, dip nails are hygienic.
 It’s important to never dip straight into the jar, but instead use separate medicine cups.
 All unused powder must be discarded and never reused on another client.
 For those concerns with product waste, check out our ProTip #29 on our YouTube channel.

 To assist with conversations around sanitation and sharing of products we developed the below communication:

 Can OPI Powder Perfection Activator liquid kill germs due to the 99% acetate?

 For North America Liquid Activator: The OPI Dipping Powder Activator contains >97% of Ethyl Acetate and does not contain water.
 With this high level of solvent, the formula is hostile to the virus.
 OPI protocol should be followed and fresh powder should be poured into a small plastic cup and disposed of after each client.

 In order to have bacteria grow, water must be present in the powder.
 This is why OPI highly recommends that salons use separate medicine cups to apply a dip service rather than dipping straight into the jar as mentioned above.
 For those concerned with product waste, check out our ProTip #29 on our YouTube channel.
 With our ProTip, salons can reduce product waste and still be sanitary.

 Can you get an infection from dip powder?